Xiaoyang878/Xiaoyang878.github.io/_pages/about.md

 I am Xiaoyang Hou (侯晓阳 in Chinese)
 I am broadly focused on advanced deep learning techniques for unified biomolecule design methods and foundation models.
 I am passionate about developing new methods in biology and chemistry, particularly for computational drug design and discovery.

+I have always embraced opportunities for collaboration and academic discussion—if my research resonates with you, or if you have questions to explore, please do not hesitate to reach out.

 <!-- (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=c52dSBwAAAAJ&hl'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->